Understanding Car Insurance Groups

 It is possible for cars to be similar but in widely different insurance groups.
 The information above the relates to how a group is set for a particular motor explains this.
 If there are two cars that have similar performance attributes, but one has plenty of spare parts and is easier to repair, then it will likely be in a much lower insurance group than another car with similar performance capabilities.
 This insight is especially useful for motorists who are shopping for a new car and only know they want a type of car, but not the specific one.
 For example, there are crossovers in more than 9 different insurance groups, and the price for each of those groups is dramatically different.
 The same is true of hatchbacks.

-If you’re looking for a new car and want to ensure you get the best insurance premium, check out the insurance groups you’re looking at and see if a car in a lower group will suit your purposes.
+If you’re looking for a new car and want to ensure you get the cheapest car insurance quotes UK insurers offer, check out the insurance groups you’re looking at and see if a car in a lower group will suit your purposes.